amerand/CANDID/README.md

 * **fit Maps**.
 These are **MUCH** better, but slower than chi2 maps.
 If V2 are present, the diameter will be fitted ([FIG2](candid/doc/figure_2.png)).
 Note that once a companion is found, it can be removed analytically from the data and the fit map ran again ([FIG4](candid/doc/figure_4.png)): this demonstrates that, in the case of our example, the secondary "detections" are only artifact from the main companion.
 * **detection limits**.
 We implemented 2 methods; Absil's and our companion injection ([Gallenne et al. 2015](http://arxiv.org/abs/1505.02715)).
 Note that they give slightly different results: we argue that our method is more robust to correlated noise (read our paper!).
 When you have detected a companion and wish to estimate the detection limit, it is important to first remove the companion ([FIG5](candid/doc/figure_5.png)).

-**We strongly recommend you use plain python2.7, instead of iPython, because of the bad interactions between iPython and the multiprocessing library, which makes the estimation of the running time very unreliable.**

 ### Open OIFITS file with CANDID: